IBzerbasteln/obsidian-for-research/README.md

 - [ ] add extensive information about note-taking techniques and structuring knowledge
 - [ ] add task on using Citations plugin and pandoc for academic writing
 - [ ] add task(s) on using Dataview for reference management
+- [ ] add background information about the utility of research logs
 - [x] add task on using Canvas for mind maps

 ## License and Usage